-How to Combat Childhood Obesity: A Detailed Guide for Parents, Children and Health Practitioners
+Childhood Obesity Prevention: A Detailed Guide for Parents and Children

 This is problematic, considering that not only has the number of children with obesity risen in the country, but more kids are at risk of facing bullying, lower self-esteem and chronic health problems because of their condition.
 Additionally, children with obesity are more likely to continue to be obese as adults, the CDC reports, making them more susceptible to serious health conditions such as heart disease, type 2 diabetes and several types of cancer.